dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 # Summary

-Many tips from Effective Java apply more or less directory to C++ code.
+Many tips from Effective Java apply more or less directly to C++ code.
 There is only a single instance where a reader would be actively misled by reading this book about Java (about finalize and RAII).

 In addition, many important tips that apply are not covered by the guideline books.
 Many are only covered by the core guidelines.
-However, since the core guidelines have many hundreds of tips (see [core](https://www.merriam-webster.com/dictionary/core)), you need a lot of stamina to actually read throw it.
-That there is a large overhead with issues mentioned in the core guidelines prove my point that there is a lot over the similarity between the language.
+However, since the core guidelines have many hundreds of tips (see [core](https://www.merriam-webster.com/dictionary/core)), you need a lot of stamina to actually read through it.
+That there is a large overlap with issues mentioned in the core guidelines proves my point that there is a lot of similarity between the languages.

 The short books we can hand to junior engineers and new hires, only cover a small subset of the items, which apply from Effective Java.
 I would like to hand them Effective Java